If you take animals to an abattoir you must supply food chain information (FCI) before the animals can be accepted for slaughter

 If you buy animals at market for onward consignment to a slaughterhouse, FCI declarations must be obtained from all previous keepers to ensure the conditions on the FCI declaration form submitted to the slaughterhouse operator can be met.

-Similarly, if you send animals to a market and it is likely that they will go for slaughter you must supply an FCI declaration.
+Similarly, if you send animals to a market and it is likely that they will go for slaughter, you must supply an FCI declaration.

-For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.
+For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.

-Last reviewed / updated: September 2022
+Last reviewed / updated: June 2024

 Key legislation